The SeaGoat platform forReal Estate Due Diligence

 This isn't something you build in‑house.

-SITUS is built at the intersection of two rare disciplines: deep industry expertise from senior CRE diligence practitioners, and modern AI engineering from production deployments of safe, governed LLM systems.
+SITUS is built at the intersection of two rare disciplines: the codified standards of CRE due diligence (ASTM E2018, E1527, and the guide each engagement follows), and modern AI engineering from production deployments of safe, governed LLM systems.
 The result is forty thousand lines of proprietary domain logic.
 Every threshold defended, every edge case named, every output traceable.
 A specimen from inside the engine:

 threshold = f(